teor2345/privcount/doc/CounterTests.markdown

 ### Exit Bytes

-- ExitStreamByteCount: '.Tally.ExitStreamByteCount.bins[1][2] == 1'
+- ExitStreamByteCount: '.Tally.ExitStreamByteCount.bins[0][2] == 10240'
-    The total count of all bins matches the ExitStreamCount.
-    The byte count is the sum of the Inbound and Outbound byte counts, but there is no simple formula, because the counts are binned.
+    The byte count is the sum of the Inbound and Outbound byte counts, but there is no simple formula, because the Inbound and Outbound counts are binned, but the ExitStreamByteCount is a single counter.
     Use the instructions under:
       * ExitStreamLifeTime to change the number of bytes sent by chutney,
       * ExitStreamCount or ExitCircuitInterStreamCreationTime to change the number of streams opened by chutney.
-    The ExitStreamByteCount is binned, so you will need to send at least 32768 bytes to see the bin counts change.
     Zero-byte requests are ignored by chutney, so they can't be tested.

     TODO: send zero-byte requests.